gurchiek/nms-dyn/README.md

 **D. Run the scripts:** each script lives within a script-specific folder uniquely written for the example subject.
 These folders are listed below for each step and can be found in nms-dyn/project/subject_specific_scripts/S0040.

 * **Script 1: Calibrate MSK model:** navigate to script-specific folder s1_musculoskeletal_geometry.
 Run calibrate_musculoskeletal_geometry.m.
 When prompted to save, select 'Yes'.
+Some Mac users may run into issues with this script.
+See known_issues.txt.

 * **Script 2: Inverse dynamics:** navigate to script-specific folder s2_inverse_dynamics.
 Run inverse_dynamics.m.
 When prompted to save, select 'Yes'.